jperkin/node-rpio/README.md

 value when a pin is enabled for output but hasn't yet been configured with a value.

+#### `rpio.mode(pin, mode)`

+Switch a pin that has already been opened in one mode to a different mode.
+This is provided primarily for performance reasons, as it avoids some of the setup work done by `.open()`.

 #### `rpio.read(pin)`

 Return the current value of the specified pin, either `1` (high) or `0` (low).